drashland/dmm/README.md

 * dmm will read your `deps.ts` and convert the dependencies into objects.

 * dmm will then retrieve the rest of the required information for later use for each module:
-    * Latest version - for 3rd party modules, it's taken from the GitHub API.
+    * Latest version - for 3rd party modules, it's taken from using the GitHub API for Deno's `database.json` file.
 For `std` modules, it's taken from `https://deno.land/std/@<latest version>/version.ts`
     * GitHub URL - Retrieved through the GitHub API
+    * Description - For 3rd party modules, it is also taken from reading Deno's `database.json` file, which holds all modules that display on https://deno.land/x/

 * After this, dmm run different actions based on the purpose: